whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-18-Luxor-Box-July-2015-Spoiler.md

 <center><img src="/images/LuxorBoxJuly2015Spoiler.png"></center>

 <p>I looked into <a href="http://robynrhodes.com" target="_blank">Robyn Rhodes website</a> and her jewelries are very boho chic.
-It's a great style to wear during spring or summer, and I'm definitely hoping its gold since I'm not a silver person.</p>
+It's a great style to wear during spring or summer, and based on what I saw, I'm hoping its a bracelet or necklace and gold please since I'm not a silver person.</p>

 <p>You can see her jewelries on celebrities, <a href="http://robynrhodes.com/celebrities.html/" target="_blank">click here to see pics of celebrities wearing them</a>, and there's quite a list.</p>

+<p>I'm happy to see they've included a jewelry item again (I'm hoping its a trend here) since the last box had earrings that are my go-to for accessorizing now.
+The prices on the jewelries I've seen so far have also been quite a high value so that's a good sign.
+I'm not sure they'll release another spoiler, but if they do I will definitely post it!</p>

+## What's Luxor Box?

 <p>Luxor Box is an exclusive limited subscription that only allows a certain amount of members to subscribe so there was a waiting list if you wanted to subscribe before.
 But good news, they have just recently increased their USA member base and re-opened the sign-up page for a limited time!
 The membership page will close once all the new available memberships are sold or at 11:59pm EST on June 24th (whichever comes first).</p>